altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "Still though, look for signs of missing things"
 "We saw them, at the tower."
 ~Felix said quietly~
-"burned into their foreheads was a message - underestimated undernet" *Flanagan put down the teacup*
+"Burned into their foreheads was a message - underestimated undernet" *Flanagan put down the teacup*
-"I believe there to be an outside influence - a strong one - manipulating the undernet. the leaders of the undernet being led along towards us."
+"I believe there to be an outside influence - a strong one - manipulating the undernet.
+The leaders of the undernet being led along towards us."
-"two thirds..."
+"Two thirds..."
 ~Felix Exclaimed~
-"two thirds scrambled, at once... so we know it was the undernet?"
+"Two thirds scrambled, at once... so we know it was the undernet?"
 *The male Relux leaned forward and spoke*
-"more complicated: they're involved, but they don't have the numbers to pull something like this off, and how?"
+"More complicated: they're involved, but they don't have the numbers to pull something like this off, and how?"
 *He shook his head*
-"no, and who did they scramble - and why: you know what i think - coup" "nail on the head and winds from my sails, lenny.
+"No, and who did they scramble - and why: you know what I think - coup" "Nail on the head and winds from my sails, lenny.
 I think it's a coup too, and the undernet is being pushed in the spotlight" *Jochek leaned in*
-"underestimated undernet was in all the schools" *lenny matched Jochek posture*
+"Underestimated undernet was in all the schools" *Lenny matched Jochek posture*
 "Heavy handed."
 "It would imply,"
 *Flanagan sipped his tea*
-"that it's still a minority of what's left"
+"That it's still a minority of what's left"
-"so what, the undernet's the scapegoat"
+"So what, the undernet's the scapegoat"
-"that's possible, but a scapegoat general is innocent - that's to be determined."
+"That's possible, but a scapegoat general is innocent - that's to be determined."
-"when did all this start"
+"When did all this start"
 ~Felix asked~
 "Flanagan?"
 *Lenny turned his head*